yuanbei/Nars-Wiki/Inference-Control.md

 ####Feeling and emotion

-Feeling and emotion play an important role in truly intelligent systems, and they start from subjective appraisal of events, entities, and situations, with respect to goals of the system.
+Feeling and emotion play an important role in truly intelligent systems, and they start from subjective appraisal of events, entities, and situations, with respect to the goals of the system.

-Goals provide the ultimate criteria for the system's appraisals and references.
+Goals provide the ultimate criteria for the system's appraisals and preferences.

-First, the appraisal of statements is represented by the desire-value of a statement.
+First, the appraisal of a statement is represented by its desire-value.
 It is determined by the statement's logical relation with the goals that have been taken into account.
+Since a goal is an event, a desire-value has its creation-time recorded, which is also the expected occurrence-time (all desires are about the current moment), and is not eternal.

-Second, the overall status of the system in goal satisfaction is measured by a few global variables, such as satisfaction and busyness.
+Second, the overall status of the system in goal satisfaction is indicated by a global _satisfaction_ measurement, which is an accumulation of the satisfaction levels of the recent tasks.

-Finally, a desire-value will be added to every term, to record the system's appraisal to it, evaluated according to the relation of the term with the events and situations.
-Its value may be various degrees of "like" or "dislike", as well as "mixed" or "don't care".
+Finally, the desire-value of a concept measures the system's appraisal to it, evaluated according to the relation of the term with the global satisfaction.
+Each time a concept fires, its desire-value is adjusted according to the current overall feeling of the system.
+Consequently, the system's feeling about a concept (term) may be various degrees of "like" or "dislike", as well as "mixed" or "don't care".

-**Issue:** The last type has not been implemented yet, and may wait the first two to become relatively stable.
+**Issue:** The last form of desire-value has not been implemented yet, and may wait the first two to become relatively stable.
 Another open issue is how to effectively use emotion in the control mechanism.
+The basic idea is that when the system's satisfaction level is high, it is more likely to work on low-priority tasks.

 ####The proper usage of NARS